UtrechtUniversity/seedlistextractor/doc/namelists.md

 # Names database

-## Local SQLite database
+## 1. Local SQLite database
-Create a local SQLite3 database to load the various databases.
+Create a local SQLite3 database for loading the various names databases and creating the lookup table used by the seedlist extractor program.

-## Databasee
+## 2. Names databases

 ### Catalogue of Life